solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 In addition to metrics, it is also possible to enable PostgreSQL logs to be ingested into Azure Monitor.
 While metrics are better suited for real-time decision-making, logs are also useful for deriving insights.
 One source of logs generated by Flexible Server is PostgreSQL audit logs, which indicate connections, DDL and DML operations, and more.
 Many businesses utilize audit logs to meet compliance requirements, but enabling audit logs can impact performance.

 PostgreSQL has a robust built-in audit log feature available through the `pgaudit` extension.
-This [audit log feature is disabled](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-audit) in Azure Database for PostgreSQL Flexible Server by default.
-Server level logging can be enabled by adding the `pgaudit` server extension and then modifiying various server parameters.
+This [audit log feature is [disabled](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-audit) in the Azure Database for PostgreSQL Flexible Server by default.
+Server-level logging can be enabled by adding the `pgaudit` server extension and then modifying various server parameters.
 For information on configuring these parameters, reference [Audit logging in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-audit).

 ![Alt text](media/shared-preload-libraries.png)